ivanortiz01/BlazorCrud/README.md

 # BlazorCrud

-This repository has a prof of concepts of blazor app and web api with net core
+This repository has a prof of concepts of blazor app and web api with net core using cors policy

 Create Table to CRUD Example